H&M launches online stores in India

 Einola said, with an aim to bring synergies between its offline and online stores, H&M has also introduced the scan-and-buy feature that allows customers to buy products online if appropriate size is not available in physical stores by scanning barcodes.

-"We'll cover most of the pin codes in India except for a few," he said.
+"Well cover most of the pin codes in India except for a few," he said.
+PTI KRH RKL ANS ANS

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today